usdot-fhwa-stol/cdasim/scenario_runner/README.md

    - Each test case includes runtime duration, environment settings, and output configuration.

 2. **Generate Scenario Environment**
+   - `ScenarioTopologyAllocator` loads `topology.json` and adds the internal network and IP allocations.
+These values are not configured in `parameters.yaml`.
+   - `ScenarioTopologyAllocator` assigns the ROS 2 endpoints required by each component.
    - For each test case, `ScenarioRunner` writes a temporary `parameter.yaml`.
    - This is passed to `ScenarioGenerator`, which dynamically generates:
      - `.env` files for each component (`cdasim`, vehicles, streets)